-The American Academy of Dermatology says that a recent study shows that glucosamine could prove to be an effective topical treatment to reverse the effects of skin cells damaged by UV exposure.
-Glucosamine is currently used in the treatment of arthritis patients in the US, but a series of studies that were presented at the Acadamy's annual meeting indicate that the topical application of the supplement can normalize pigment overproduction in skin cells, something which is normally due to UV exposure.
+The American Academy of Dermatology cites a recent study showing that glucosamine could prove to be an effective topical treatment to reverse the effects of skin cells damaged by UV exposure.
+Glucosamine is currently used in the treatment of arthritis patients in the US, but a series of studies that were presented at the Academy's annual meeting indicate that the topical application of the supplement can normalize pigment overproduction in skin cells, something which is normally due to UV exposure.

 Topical application of low dose green tea extract may help protect against UV damage, without the common side effects.

 Hyaluronic acid is a component of the deeper layers of the skin that is crucial in maintaining skin’s youthful, dewy appearance.
 It performs many functions, from moisture retention to structural support.
 Because we biosynthesize less of it as we get older finding ways to introduce more HA into the skin wages the anti-aging battle on an important front.
 The article explains the advantages of HA and the problems associated with using it effectively.

 Influence of flavonoids and vitamins on the MMP and TIMP-expression of human dermal fibroblasts after UVA irradiation.